Book – Who Moved My Cheese (Book Review)

 How do you see the change of any type?
-If not sure you will find yourself in one of the characters in the book or may resonate with a different character in a different aspects of life.
+If not sure, you will find yourself in one of the characters in the book or may resonate with a different character in another aspect of life.

-Thought of picking up this book considering the changes we are going through in all aspect of life due to the current situation and this book capture change in the best way possible.
+I thought of picking up this book considering the changes we are going through in all aspect of life due to the current situation, and this book capture change in the best way possible.

-The amazing way to deal with change in work and in life is through a short story of mice and little people.
-The book teaches very important lessons in dealing with change.
+A fantastic way to deal with change in work and life is through a short story of mice and little people.
+The book teaches essential lessons in coping with change.

 About The Author –

 Dr. Spencer Johnson was an American physician and author.
-He was known for his famous book Who moved my cheese?
-He also wrote the peaks and valleys, The Present, and co-authored One Minute Manager series books.
+He was known for his famous book Who Moved My Cheese?
+He also wrote The Peaks and Valleys, The Present and co-authored the One Minute Manager series books.

 About the Book –